laminlabs/lamin-blog/docs/vitessce.md

 ---

 Lamin Hub provides important information about the contents of Artifacts, enabling filtering and querying for data of interest within a Lamin Instance.
-Integrations with interactive visualization tools enable exploration and communication of data within Artifacts and Collections.
+Integrations with interactive visualization tools can further enable exploration and communication of data within Artifacts and Collections managed by Lamin.
 In this post, we discuss the usage of the [Vitessce](https://vitessce.io) framework for visualization of multimodal and spatial single-cell data, including that which is accessible via Lamin Hub.